ArnoVdH/photoblog/content/blog/2019/Solving_the_Code.md

 I knew that the whole CSS portion of it all would take up *at least* as much time, if not more, to get it right, with all the tweaking and finetuning, testing and rebuilding that would come.
 And I was kind of scared of how to do it all with those flexboxes I'd been reading about.

 But then I read about CSS: Grid and it looked like a great way to built a standard layout the easy way.
 It turns out it's *easier* maybe, but not easy.
+But with a few lines of codes I made a responsive website.
+And apparently it's necessary to put those media queries at the end of your css to make them work.

 Responsive images
 -----------------